Bluelightning26/neoboard/README.md

 How to put it together?
-The top and the bottom of the case will be hot glued together.
+The top and the bottom of the case can be slid together.
+I'm going to put felt pads underneath it so the top piece extrudes just slightly lower than the button piece.
 I was thinking of putting an acrylic sheet on the front to help give it a diffused look, but I'd like the PCB to be easily visable to give it a unique look.